Barbie: Star Light Adventure

-Barbie: Star Light Adventure is a 2016 animated adventure children's film directed by Andrew Tan and written by Kacey Arnold with assistance by Kate Boutilier and story supervision by Kristopher Fogel.
-The 33rd entry in the Barbie film series, it was also the first Barbie film under Mattel's then-new division, Mattel Creations, and also to feature the fashion doll's brand message sequence as part of the film's intro.
+Barbie: Star Light Adventure is a 2016 CGI-animated adventure children's film directed by Andrew Tan and written by Kacey Arnold with assistance by Kate Boutilier and story supervision by Kristopher Fogel.
+The 33rd entry in the Barbie film series, it was also the first Barbie film under Mattel's new company, Mattel Creations, and also to feature the fashion doll's brand message sequence as part of the film's intro.
 The film was first given a 24-hour limited theatrical release by Fathom Events on 30 July before its debut both on home video by Universal Pictures Home Entertainment on 29 August and on American television via Nickelodeon on 2 October.
 Mattel released related merchandise in addition to the film.